Frontend-Committee/.github/README.md

 ## 👁️ Vision
-Building the web creators of tomorrow
+Building the web creators of tomorrow.

 ---